24 Mar Neuroscience of Complex Trauma – Treatment Tools

 This online workshop will give you instant access to 5 hours of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time and re-watch as many times as you like.
+This course will be accessible for 90 days from the date of purchase, if you require an extension please contact us.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.